JoseCuevasBtos/Serre-l-adic-Representations/README.md

         - [ ] 2.2 The groups Tm and Sm
         - [ ] 2.3 The canonical l-adic representation with values in Sm
         - [ ] 2.4 Linear representations of Sm
-        - [ ] 2.5 l-adic representations associated to a linear representation ofSm
+        - [ ] 2.5 l-adic representations associated to a linear representation of Sm
         - [ ] 2.6 Alternative construction
         - [ ] 2.7 The real case
         - [ ] 2.8 An example: complex multiplication of abelian varieties